19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 Portuguese Water Dog

-They are people dogs that need to live indoors with their family, not outside.
-With proper exercise, he is a great roommate for apartment dwellers.
+These are people dogs that belong indoors with the family, not out in a yard.
+Give him his exercise and he is a great roommate for apartment dwellers.

 15. Silken Windhound